create3000/x_ite/docs/_posts/accessing-the-external-browser.md

 ## Introduction

-There is the X3D object which is always available, it expects one function handler that is called when the browsers (\<x3d-canvas\> elements) are ready, and a second function handler, that is called if an error occurred.
+There is the X3D object which is globally available, it expects one function handler that is called when the browsers (\<x3d-canvas\> elements) are ready, and a second function handler, that is called if an error occurred.
 These two arguments are optional.
 The return value of the X3D function is a Promise, which can be used instead of the arguments.

 ```js
 Promise<void> X3D ([callback[, errorCallback]]);